 Income Tax Expense.
 Income tax expense for fiscal 2018 was \$74.2 million, or a 105.6% effective tax rate, compared to \$28.2 million, or a 52.6% effective tax rate, in fiscal 2017.
 The increase in the effective income tax rate was primarily due to income tax adjustments made during fiscal 2018 as a result of the enactment of the Tax Reform.
 These adjustments included a \$24.9 million charge for the provisional re-measurement of certain deferred taxes and related amounts and a provisional charge of \$23.0 million to income tax expense for the estimated effects of the transitional tax on the deemed repatriation of foreign earnings.
 These items negatively impacted the Company's effective tax rate by 68.2% in fiscal 2018.
-The Company's effective tax rate for fiscal 2017 included the impact of a valuation allowance established on certain deferred tax assets of \$6.8 million, a portion of which was generated from asset impairment charges recorded during fiscal 2017, and an estimated exit tax charge of \$1.9 million related to the Company's effective tax rate by 16.3% in fiscal 2017.
+The Company's effective tax rate for fiscal 2017 included the impact of a valuation allowance established on certain deferred tax assets of \$6.8 million, a portion of which was generated from asset impairment charges recorded during fiscal 2017, and an estimated exit tax charge of \$1.9 million related to the Company's reorganization in Europe as a result of the global cost reduction and restructuring plan.
+These items negatively impacted the Company's effective tax rate by 16.3% in fiscal 2017.